circleci/circleci-docs/jekyll/_cci2/executor-types.md

 large            | 4     | 15GB
 {: class="table table-striped"}

 Using the `machine` executor gives your application full access to OS resources and provides you with full control over the job environment.
-This control can be useful in situations where you need to use `ping` or modify the system with `sysctl` commands.
+This control can be useful in situations where you need full access to the network stack, for example to listen on a network interface, or to modify the system with `sysctl` commands.

-Using the `machine` executor also enables you to build a Docker image without downloading additional packages for languages like Ruby and PHP.
+Using the `machine` executor also means that you get full access to the Docker process.
+This allows you to run privileged Docker containers and build new Docker images.

+NOTE: you can run Docker containers using the docker executor, but the `machine` executor is currently the only supported way to build new Docker images on CircleCI.

 **Note**:
 Using `machine` may require additional fees in a future pricing update.